The Troy Turkey Trot is still on

 “They don’t have to run on Thanksgiving morning.
-But we are doing a live streamed Facebook event on Thanksgiving morning at 10:00 a.m.
+But we are doing a live-streamed Facebook event on Thanksgiving morning at 10 a.m.
 We’ll be starting the official Turkey Trot,” Regan said.

-As long as you have a GPS enabled device and download the trot’s app, you can run before Thanksgiving or up to 11:00 Saturday night, November 28th for your time to count.
+As long as you have a GPS-enabled device and download the trot’s app, you can run before Thanksgiving or up to 11 Saturday night, November 28 for your time to count.

 “We have full sets of awards for everybody.
 We’re doing all the mother/daughter…all the family team awards,” Regan says.